-Just as any other Mexican dishes, which usually contains lots of food, the kind of amount that would knock any stomach full, Carne Asada is also mean for the large appetite.
+Just like any other Mexican dishes, which usually contain lots of food, the kind of amount that would knock any stomach full, Carne Asada also means for the large appetite.
 It has lots of protein (cube grilled flank) over heavenly baked french fries.
 Then there’s the magical guacamole and sour cream to top off the flavor.

-Everything just taste so good together, but the Mexican restaurant often make it more enjoyable with extra chili.
-You can skip that for home grilling, but just note as an option.
+Everything just tastes so good together, but the Mexican restaurant often makes it more enjoyable with extra chili.
+You can skip that for home grilling but just note as an option.

-Also note that flank steak should be marinated 4-5 hours in advance, or simple just overnight in fridge. you can bake the fries as recipe below, or simple deep-fry them.
-Replace potatoes with sweet potatoes or other kind of jam would variate the flavors too.
+Also note that flank steak should be marinated 4-5 hours in advance, or simple just overnight in the fridge. you can bake the fries as the recipe below, or simple deep-fry them.
+Replace potatoes with sweet potatoes or another kind of jam would variate the flavors too.